benjaminion/upgrading-ethereum-book/bin/pdf/README.md

 ### Significant known issues

-- Intermittent: sometimes a couple of pages with diagrams overflow off the bottom.
+- Intermittent: sometimes pages with diagrams overflow off the bottom.

 ### Pending improvements

 - Keep all headings with their next lines on page breaks.
   - Mostly working, but headings before summary boxes are a problem.
-- Better table styling - seems quite difficult.
 - `<details>` blocks need some styling.
 - Heading numbers?